 Therefore, this phase 2/3 study enabled identification of a subgroup based on the level of pain (marker of mast cell activation) at baseline where survival was statistically increased.
 Results have been published in the Annal of Oncology.

-The on-going phase 2/3 study is evaluating masitinib in first-line treatment of unresectable locally advanced or metastatic pancreatic cancer patients with pain at baseline or taking opioids.
-The primary endpoint of the study is overall survival (OS).
+AB Science completed a confirmatory Phase 3 study evaluating masitinib in first line pancreatic cancer patients with pain.
+The primary endpoint of the study was overall survival (OS).